elsa-workflows/elsa-website/docs/guides/guides-signaling-workflows.md

 Elsa comes with simple yet powerful signaling capabilities that allow you to send simple signals from and to workflows as well as from your application code.

-You can thing of a signal as an event and consists of the following attributes:
+You can think of a signal as an event and consists of the following attributes:

 * Signal Name
 * Signal Payload